Mantaro/mantaro.github.io/README.md

 [Mantaro](https://github.com/Mantaro/MantaroBot) is a simple but powerful Discord bot used to enhance your Discord experience.
-It includes many fun and useful features such as moderation, music, games and currency.
+It includes many fun and useful features such as moderation, games and currency.
 It's currently in over **750,000 servers** serving over **60 million users**!

 [Click me to add the bot to your server <3](https://discord.com/oauth2/authorize?client_id=213466096718708737&scope=applications.commands%20bot&permissions=3525702)